Ladysnake/Ladysnake.github.io/wiki/rats-mischief.md

 ![Elytrat Recipe](rats-mischief/ElytratRecipe.png)

 Elytrats can and will fly to attack enemies and to follow you on your airborne adventures!
 Just as any other rat they can be picked up with rat pouches.
-Elytrats also feature custom elytra textures for special rat variants and the golden rat.
+Elytrats also feature custom elytra textures for special rat types and the golden rat.

 ![Elytrat](rats-mischief/Elytrat.png)